 Medial Patellar Luxation Repair

-A patellar luxation occurs when a dog’s kneecap slips out of its proper position and becomes unable to fully glide down the groove of the femur.
-A medial patellar luxation (MPL), the most common type, occurs when the kneecap slides to the inside of knee.
-This is normally caused by a congenital abnormality like a misshapen femur or tibia, shallow femoral groove or hip dysplasia, or as a result from knee trauma.
+Patellar luxation occurs when a dog’s kneecap slips out of its proper position and becomes unable to fully glide down the groove of the femur.
+A medial patellar luxation (MPL), the most common type, occurs when the kneecap slides to the inside of the knee.
+This is normally caused by a congenital abnormality like a misshapen femur or tibia, shallow femoral groove or hip dysplasia, or as a result of knee trauma.
 Small breeds are especially prone to MPL, but it can occur in larger dogs as well.

 If left untreated, medial patellar luxations can result in osteoarthritis, cartilage damage and ligament tears.